am-ramona/CryptoCustodian/Crypto_Custodian.md

 - As I am using Next.js's built-in API routing feature, I was initially able to create API routes directly within my application, because it can handle the logic for fetching and processing the data.
 However, following the test document, I created a node server later on and switched routing.

+- The app is currently responsive & cross-browser compatible on : Firefox, Chrome, Edge and Brave

 On the Backend

 - As I called the Etherscan single GET API, I use straightforward javascript vanilla fetch for API fetching.
 However, for scaling the application with more complex API requests in the future, Axios comes at handy to make multiple or complex requests, or require features like request cancellation, timeouts, or interceptors.